Book cover

 Extract Method Motivations

-In 2016, along with Danilo Silva and Prof. Nikolaos Tsantalis from Concordia University in Montreal, we conducted a study with GitHub developers to discover their motivations for performing refactorings (link).
-In the study, we identified 11 distinct motivations for method extractions, as shown in the following table.
+In 2016, along with Danilo Silva and Prof. Nikolaos Tsantalis from Concordia University in Montreal, we conducted a study with GitHub developers to uncover their motivations for performing refactorings (link).
+In this study, we identified 11 distinct motivations for method extractions, as shown in the following table.

 Motivations for Extract Method Occurrences